The 18th Annual

 International Relations Commission - Dan Fitzpatrick

-Kansas City Jazz Ambassadors - Dave Basse & Curtis Smith
+Kansas City Jazz Ambassadors - David Basse & Curtis Smith

 Germany - Cindy Pearson